micahwalter/shlong/README.md

 You can deploy this on to [Heroku](http://heroku.com) pretty easily.

-Just do the following commands
+Just clone the shlong repository and do the following commands

-    $ git clone https://github.com/micahwalter/shlong.git  ( or your own fork )
     $ git checkout shlong-django ( this branch )
     $ cd shlong ( or whever you put it )
     $ heroku create